"

-16: Association
+18: Association

-16.1 Association vs. Relationship
+18.1 Association vs. Relationship

 Understanding associations between variables is fundamental to drawing meaningful conclusions in applied statistics.
 It is important to distinguish between association and relationship: an association refers to a statistical link between two variables, while a relationship may suggest a broader or more conceptual connection.
-The statistical tests discussed in this chapter are descriptive and exploratory in nature.
+The statistical tests discussed in this chapter are exploratory in nature.
 They help identify whether patterns or associations exist, but they are not intended to explain those patterns or determine their causes.
 Instead, these tools provide a foundation for further analysis and informed decision-making.

-16.2 Correlation
+18.2 Correlation

-Correlation is a statistical technique used to measure and describe the strength (how closely values move together) and direction (whether they increase or decrease together) of the association between two continuous variables.
+Correlation is a statistical technique used to measure and describe the strength (how closely values move together) and direction (whether they increase or decrease together) of the relationship between two continuous variables.
 It provides a single number, called a correlation coefficient, that summarizes the degree to which the variables change in tandem.

 The two most common types are Pearson’s correlation and Spearman’s correlation, each suited to different data conditions and assumptions.

-16.3 Pearson’s Correlation
+18.3 Pearson’s Correlation

 Pearson’s correlation coefficient (r) is the most widely used measure of correlation.
 It assesses the strength and direction of the linear association between two continuous variables and is appropriate when both variables are approximately normally distributed and have a linear relationship.